cozy/cozy-doctypes/docs/io.cozy.bank.md

 - `label`: {string} - The label describing the transaction
 - `type`: {string} - A type in the list : `['none', 'credit card', 'cash', 'check', 'transfer', 'internal transfer', 'debit card', 'deposit', 'financial fee', 'direct debit']`
-- `date`: {timestamp} - The date the transaction is emmited
+- `date`: {date} - The date the transaction is emmited
-- `dateOperation`: {timestamp} - The date the transaction is registered in the account
+- `dateOperation`: {date} - The date the transaction is registered in the account
-- `dateImport`: {timestamp} - The date the transaction is imported (can differ of the date of creation of the document as the import can be done by an external service)
+- `dateImport`: {date} - The date the transaction is imported (can differ of the date of creation of the document as the import can be done by an external service)
 - `amount`: {number} - The amount of the transaction
 - `currency`: {string} - A 3 uppercased chars defining the currecny used for the transaction as stated in [ISO4217](https://www.currency-iso.org/en/home/tables/table-a1.html)
 - `manualCategoryId`: {string} - A category that apply to the transaction and is manually selected by the user